kiranraoboinapally/java-web-dev-practice/java/concepts_md/oops.md

 ---

-### **Presentation: Essential OOP Concepts in Java**
+# **Essential OOP Concepts in Java**

-In this presentation, we will cover the core Object-Oriented Programming (OOP) concepts, which are foundational to Java and commonly tested in technical interviews.
-We'll focus on key topics like:
+In this presentation, we will cover the core Object-Oriented Programming (OOP) concepts that are foundational to Java and commonly tested in technical interviews.
+We’ll focus on key topics like:

 ---

-#### **Key Topics to be Covered:**
+## **Key Topics to be Covered:**

 - **Access Modifiers**
   - Examples: `private`, `public`, `default`, `protected`, `static`, `final`, `abstract`